 Once plants convert sunlight into energy, energy molecules help to turn the fuel into sugars in the plant's energy factories called chloroplasts found in the leaves.
 Through the process of photosynthesis and respiration, plants produce glucose or sugar and oxygen.

-The Chemical Reaction
+Chemical Reaction as a Formula

 The formula that describes photosynthesis is 6CO2 + 6H20 + light energy = C6H1206 + 602.
-What this chemical equation means is that photosynthesis combines light energy with six molecules of carbon dioxide and six molecules of water to produce six molecules of oxygen and a molecule of sugar.
+What this chemical equation means is that photosynthesis combines light energy with six molecules of carbon dioxide and six molecules of water to produce six molecules of oxygen and one molecule of sugar.

 ATP is an essential component in the process of photosynthesis.
 Biologists consider it the currency of life, because it is cell's favorite source of energy to do just about anything, from moving muscles to enabling respiration.